-Second, it mixes the food with saliva, so you can taste the food.
-Saliva lubricates and binds food into a bolus, so you can safely swallow it4.
-The saliva also contains white blood cells, antibodies, and lysozyme (a bacteria-digesting enzyme), which kill pathogens that could be in your food5.
+Second, it mixes the food with saliva so that you can taste it.
+Saliva lubricates and binds food into a bolus, so you can safely swallow it.
+The saliva also contains white blood cells, antibodies, and lysozyme (a bacteria-digesting enzyme), which kills pathogens that could be in your food.

 Fourth, chewing stimulates the vagus nerve, which not only reduces inflammation throughout your body but also helps you relax.
 So that further stages of digestive function can function optimally8.

-It is, therefore, important to take the time to properly chew your food.
-Rushing your meals and not chewing thoroughly can result in discomfort, indigestion, and perhaps even acid reflux.
+Therefore, taking the time to chew your food properly is important.
+Rushing your meals and not chewing thoroughly can result in discomfort, indigestion, and even acid reflux.

 Phase 3: Stomach

 The stomach is where most of the food breakdown starts.
-It secretes stomach acid, digestive enzymes, and moves to mix food with the acid and enzymes9.
+It secretes stomach acid and digestive enzymes and moves to mix food with the acid and enzymes.

 - Signaling the valve between the esophagus and stomach to close, preventing acid reflux